-I cant help but wonder how I feel.
-As I lay under the moon lit sky with millions of stars glistening that seem to be in arms reach.
+I can’t help but wonder how I feel.
+As I lay under the moonlit sky with millions of stars glistening that seem to be in arms reach.
 Or the fact that the Kuiseb River in the middle of the desert is flowing.
 Not to mention it hasn’t flowed since 2005!
 I cannot grasp my feelings towards this experience.
 Do I feel lucky?
 Enlightened?
-Small, as a grain of sand is to me but me to the earth? (if you catch my drift) Maybe even privileged.
+Small, like a grain of sand, is to me but me to the earth? (if you catch my drift) Maybe even privileged.
 In the sense that no one can truly have the exact experience that I have had personally.
 Its something I can keep to myself and I don’t need to explain to anyone.

-Tuesday February 14th, was bitter sweet.
-Its was my last night in Swakopmund until God knows when, but I couldn’t have asked for a better ending to this chapter.
+Tuesday, February 14th, was bittersweet.
+It was my last night in Swakopmund until God knows when, but I couldn’t have asked for a better ending to this chapter.
 The day started waking up a little bit drunk from the night before.
-Something thats been a bit more common than usual but certainly not a problem.
-In case your worried.
+Something that’s been a bit more common than usual but certainly not a problem; in case you are worried.
 This time it was from a lekker farewell party the night before.
-I stubbled out of bed and proceed to the fridge where I would then gulp down 100% apple juice which seemed to have hit “the spot”.
-You know the one where you wake up dehydrated and a little but of juice seems to make it all better?
-Ya that one.
+I stumbled out of bed and proceed to the fridge where I would then gulp down 100% apple juice which seemed to have hit “the spot”.
+You know the one where you wake up dehydrated and a little bit of juice seems to make it all better?
+Ya, that one.

-I had t-minus 3 hours to pack my bags I so I thought that I’d get a heads start.
-I was folding my clothes, sorting everything out and hmm my passport is no where in site.
+I had t-minus 3 hours to pack my bags I so I thought that I’d get a head to start.
+I was folding my clothes, sorting everything out and hmm my passport is nowhere in site.
 Typical me, no one was truly surprised.
-I mean I’m not THAT bad to lose my most important document, but hey I’ll rnever doubt myself.
+I mean I’m not THAT bad to lose my most important document, but hey I’ll never doubt myself.
 After about 30 minutes I found it under the bed in the corner, so that was a huge relief.
-Now I had t-minus 1 hours because, Netflix.
+Now I had t-minus 1 hour because of Netflix.
 Long story short I finished packing with 20 minutes to spare.
 Maybe even a new record.

 Bones and Lena had come to fetch me from Cois and Bianca’s house to start making our way to the river.
-The farewell wasn’t so harsh because I knew its wasn’t goodbye forever.
-Just one and half months and I would see them in Europe.
-At 16hrs we are ready to start the drive.
+The farewell wasn’t so harsh because I knew it wasn’t goodbye forever.
+In just one and a half months and I would see them in Europe.
+At 1600hrs we were ready to start the drive.

-Lena being from Germany, Ambra from Switzerland and I from Canada and w e were missing the snow.
+Lena is from Germany, Ambra from Switzerland and I from Canada and we were missing the snow.
 We climbed the dune next to the river and made sand angles.
 Bones later joined and we climbed a bit higher to enjoy the unforgettable view.

-After admiring the view we climbed down the side of the dune and went to the top of the river just before a small man made waterfall.
+We climbed down the side of the dune and went to the top of the river just before a small man-made waterfall.
 About 400m from where base camp was.
-The four of us relaxed on our backs in the most perfect lazy river Mother Earth could provide for any human being.
+The four of us relaxed on our backs in the most perfect lazy river Mother Earth could provide for any human.
 I put my ears in the water to create a noise cancelling effect as I floated down the river.
 It gave me time to not have any distractions.
 I experienced the river through my eyes and the feeling of my body.

-It was almost time for the sun to set so Anne, Peter, Nicki, Lena and I climbed higher than we did before to have a uninterrupted view.
-Anne’s life is in the sand as she is a sand boarding instructor so she was running circles around us climbing the dunes.
+It was almost time for the sun to set so Anne, Peter, Nicki, Lena and I climbed higher than we did before to have an uninterrupted view.
+Anne’s life is in the sand as she is a sandboarding instructor so she was running circles around us climbing the dunes.
 She truly does make it look effortless.
-I was bitching as but I always pat myself on the back when i actually make it to the top.
+I was bitching but I’ll always pat myself on the back when I actually make it to the top.
 The view is worth it.
 We stayed on top for 30 minutes as we watched the sunset.
 We waited for the sun to quickly disappear behind the towering sand dunes in the distant.
 The edge of the dune is so perfect and soft that it looks 2D.
 Words cannot describe something so beautiful.

 At 20hrs the moon has started to come up.
 As the fire died one at a time we wondered off to bed.
 As we tucked ourselves into our beds the nocturnal animals were starting to come alive.